Pranjal-SB/OutN/README.md

   ```
   python main.py
   ```
->  the program will ask for your [bot token](https://www.writebots.com/discord-bot-token/), [role ids](https://discordhelp.net/role-id) (for rare and regional ping) and [channel id](https://turbofuture.com/internet/Discord-Channel-ID) (for starboard) on initialisation and then will save it to 'config.ini' so that it does not ask you every time it runs.
+>  the program will ask for your [bot token](https://www.writebots.com/discord-bot-token/), [role ids](https://discordhelp.net/role-id) (for rare and regional ping) and [channel id](https://turbofuture.com/internet/Discord-Channel-ID) (for starboard, catch and spawn logger) on initialisation and then will save it to 'config.ini' so that it does not ask you every time it runs.

 > [!NOTE]
 > the token is only saved locally and is not sent anywhere.